 Traumatic events leave a deep emotional wound that can cause emotional suffering for years if left unresolved.
 Eye movement desensitization and reprocessing (EMDR) is a unique type of psychotherapy developed to relieve symptoms associated with psychological trauma and process the experience itself.
 By following the therapist’s instructions, a client can start to move past these emotional blockages and improve their mental health.

-EMDR was designed to treat patients suffering from symptoms caused by traumatic experiences and post-traumatic stress disorder (PTSD) <link to new PTSD page>.
-For instance, those who have had near-death experiences, suffered childhood abuse, or witnessed the tragedies of war may be struggling to process these events years later.
+EMDR was designed to treat patients suffering from symptoms caused by traumatic experiences and post-traumatic stress disorder (PTSD).
+For instance, those who have had near-death experiences suffered childhood abuse or witnessed the tragedies of war may be struggling to process these events years later.

 A person can develop anxiety disorders or depression as a result of trauma.
 Their quality of life may start to suffer, putting them at risk for substance abuse and suicide.

 Scientists are still uncovering how EMDR works, otherwise known as its “mechanism of action” in the brain.
 Nevertheless, EMDR has been found to be very effective in treating these conditions, and the prevalence of EMDR in clinical practice continues to grow.

 Unresolved trauma is often the motivating force for substance abuse.
 Research shows that psychological trauma experienced as a child can lead to both PTSD and addictive behaviors later on in life.
 Among patients with a drug use disorder, up to 80%-90% of them had some kind of disturbing encounter in childhood.